teamsoo/vimrc/README.md

 1. Clone this repo to home directory
 2. Remove existing `.vim` and `.vimrc`
 3. Run setup.sh (This will symlink `.vim` and `.vimrc` from this repo to home)
-4. Follow `YouCompleteMe` installation guide at https://github.com/Valloric/YouCompleteMe
-5. Follow `Vim-DevIcons` installation guide at https://github.com/ryanoasis/vim-devicons
+4. Follow `Vim-DevIcons` installation guide at https://github.com/ryanoasis/vim-devicons

 ## Plugins included
 - Raimondi/delimitMate
-- Valloric/YouCompleteMe
 - Xuyuanp/nerdtree-git-plugin
 - airblade/vim-gitgutter
 - ctrlpvim/ctrlp.vim